KennethKo/ptjson/README.md

 TODO

--Set up atom?
-Is vi enough for me?

--Set up desktop remote server?

 --https://github.com/douglascrockford/JSON-js/blob/master/json2.js

 --https://github.com/douglascrockford/JSON-js/blob/master/cycle.js

---protopack, deprotopack
+--protopack, deprotopack - Mostly DONE

 --prototypify, deprototypify

--Work out logic for prototype-ifying JS objects exact redundencies.

--Work out logic for prototype-ifying JS objects with approximate redundancies paired with overrides.
-Do a bit of huffman research, but more likely some kind of center-finding refresher?
-Could be more naive than that.
+---Work out logic for prototype-ifying JS objects with approximate redundancies paired with overrides.
+Collect key-value pairs on shallow reference comparisons, collecting into "set" objects.

+---Sets with lots of overlap are easy to collapse, but sets with marginal overlap tend to get n^2.
+Could optimize a bit w/ a master-map, checking for prelim overlap before checking each distinct set.

+---What to do when the AB intersect, BC intersect, and AC intersect all exceed the threshold necessary for prototypification, but the ABC intersect does not?
+Is this... a negative keys question?
+Not quite, since the misses could be wrong values within keys as well.
+Hm.

+--shallowify, unshallowify - DONE

+---Work out logic for prototype-ifying JS objects exact redundencies - DONE.